michalpasternak7/WG-Gesucht-scraper/README.md

 # WG-Gesucht-scraper

 ## Overview
-This Python script is designed to scrape WG-Gesucht, a popular platform for shared housing listings, to gather information about available rooms or apartments in Berlin.
-The script utilizes BeautifulSoup for web scraping, pandas for data manipulation, and requests for HTTP requests.
+This collection of Python scripts is designed to scrape WG-Gesucht, a popular platform for shared housing listings, to gather information about available rooms or apartments in Berlin.
+The `get_wg_list.py` script uses BeautifulSoup for web scraping, pandas for data manipulation, and requests for HTTP requests.
+The `save_wg_list.py` and `save_wg_list_local.py` scripts save the gathered data to a Google Spreadsheet using the gspread library.

-## Usage
+## get_wg_list.py
+### Overview:
+This script scrapes WG-Gesucht listings and returns the data as a JSON object.

+### Dependencies:
+- `requests`: For HTTP requests
+- `BeautifulSoup`: For web scraping
+- `pandas`: For data manipulation

+### Usage:
 To use the script, you can call the `get_data()` function without any arguments to scrape WG-Gesucht listings for yesterday's date by default.
 ```python
 data = get_data()